sainnhe/gruvbox-material-vscode/README.md

 > Gruvbox Material is based on Gruvbox, but with a very different color palette, almost all foreground colors are adjusted.

+**Note:** I personally recommend you to disable blur/transparent when using this theme for better experience.

 ## Syntax Highlighting Logic

 - **Red:** keyword, conditional, repeat, exception